natasha-zw/T1A3_terminal_app/README.md

 This application is an interactive travel guide to Japan.
 By navigating through the app you will be given a reccommendation on food to try and places to visit.

-To run the app you'll need to run the bash script: run_app.sh
+To run the app you'll need to be in the src directory run the bash script:
+`./run_app.sh`
 This will download the necessary dependencies and run the application.

 The application will ask you to type directly into the terminal.